aparnaishwarya/Loan_prediction/README.md

 58646,0.3
 ...

-Ensure the submission.csv file is correctly formatted before submission.
+Ensure the submission.csv file is correctly formatted